dotMorten/DotNetOMDGenerator/README.md

 # .NET Object Model Diagram Generator

-A cross-platform Roslyn-based tool that generates an object model diagram of a set of C# source files
+A cross-platform Roslyn-based tool that generates an object model diagram of a set of C# source files and/or .NET assemblies

 ### Install